Traumatic Brain Injury Attorneys in Florida

 Symptoms of a Traumatic Brain Injury

 Each area of the brain controls specific functions, so damage to different areas of the brain can cause a diverse range of symptoms.
+If you’re experiencing any of the following symptoms, seek medical treatment and consult with a brain injury attorney if you think you have a case.

 - Loss of consciences for a few seconds or minutes